-It’s all good now, but the growth and arrival of our Girl weren’t as straightforward as her conception.
+So, yes, from that sticky July day came good things.
+However, the growth and arrival of our Allegra weren’t as straightforward as her conception.

 All I knew was that I was pregnant, and the hospital in our town would confirm that but would not have me see a doctor or midwife until the end of the first trimester.
 So I took some vitamins, ate a lot of Ben and Jerry’s, exercised, and dreamed an entire life for the child inside of me.

 Until one night–the last night of that first trimester–when I got off the couch after watching some reality tv and went to the bathroom.
 After pulling down my shorts, I discovered the pregnant woman’s nightmare: blood.
 Lots of it.
 And when I sat down on the toilet, there was an explosion of more blood, along with many miscellaneous floating bits of tissue.